Working Drafts

 A work of fiction.
 Working draft.

 The room is dark.
+An air conditioner hum.
 You don’t wonder where you are.
 This is not your home—but that is ok.

 Footsteps creak in the hallway.
 A door opens and shuts.
 The spell breaks.
 This is a hotel room.
-The alarm clock beside the bed blinks.
+The alarm clock beside the bed burns red.

 3:54am

-I check my phone.
+My phone lights up.
 A new text—photos of my two cats back home.
-I send back a quick so cute!
-I miss them! and set the phone down softly.
+I reply, so cute!
+I miss them! and set the phone back on the nightstand.
+J— sleeps with her back to me.
+The pressure in my face is dull and constant now.

 I’m not getting back to sleep.